Apple is taking a big step with Apple Business

 • Additional costs for basic functionalities such as device management

-This creates a lack of clarity and takes time.
-And that's precisely what IT is not intended for.
+This creates a lack of clarity and costs time.
+And that is precisely what IT is not intended for.

 The solution: one central platform